SavvyPlus/wiki4/aws-infrastructure/creating-an-ec-2-instance.md

 ### 16. Select **Launch**

 ### 17. You will be required to select a Key Pair.
+XXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 ### 18. Return to **EC2 Instances **